SmartTVs

 #Can I fix a failed backlight myself?

-Backlight replacement is doable for someone comfortable working with fragile display panels.
-The LED strips themselves cost $15-40 depending on your TV’s screen size.
+Backlight replacement is manageable if you’re comfortable working with fragile display panels.
+LED strips cost $15-40 depending on screen size.
 The main risk is cracking the LCD panel during disassembly, which would total the TV.
-Watch a teardown video for your specific Toshiba model number before attempting this repair.
+Watch a teardown video for your specific Toshiba model number before starting, and work on a soft flat surface to protect the screen.

-This points specifically to a backlight or T-CON board failure.
-The main board is working and processing audio, but the display panel is not receiving a usable signal.
-Shine a flashlight at the screen while the TV is “on.”
-If you can faintly see the picture, the backlight has failed but the panel itself is fine.
+That’s a backlight or T-CON board failure.
+The main board processes audio fine, but the display isn’t getting a signal.
+Shine a flashlight at the screen.
+Faint picture means the backlight died but the panel works.

 SmartTVs.org Editorial Team